Akil Baddoo Player Props: Tigers vs. Brewers

-After hitting .182 with five walks in his past 10 games, Akil Baddoo and the Detroit Tigers take on the Milwaukee Brewers (who will start Colin Rea) at 7:40 PM ET on Monday.
+On Wednesday, Akil Baddoo (.160 batting average in his past 10 games, with six walks) and the Detroit Tigers face the Milwaukee Brewers, whose starting pitcher will be Freddy Peralta.
+First pitch is at 1:40 PM ET.

+He had a hitless showing in his most recent game (0-for-3) against the Brewers.

 Akil Baddoo Game Info & Props vs. the Brewers